 - Any time an undergraduate student organization is renting a van larger than a seven-passenger capacity, a chaperone must attend and adhere to the chaperone requirements.
 Graduate students over 25 years old may drive a larger van without a chaperone.

 - International travel requires extensive review and approval.
-Any group planning a trip outside the U.S. must complete the International Travel Program Request form (log in required) four months prior to their intended travel date.
+Any group planning a trip outside the U.S. must complete an Event Registration in OrgSync four months prior to their intended travel date.

 Online Tickets: Eventbrite